jahnf/Projecteur/README.md

 ### Build Example

-Note: You can ommit setting the `QTDIR` variable, CMake will then usually find the Qt versin that comes with the distribution's packacke management.
+Note: You can ommit setting the `QTDIR` variable, CMake will then usually find the Qt version that comes with the distribution's packacke management.

       > git clone https://github.com/jahnf/projecteur
       > cd projecteur